Nishitsuthar/ToDoLis/README.md

 ### Making a Progressive Web App

-this is the output of my ToDoList wich create in ReactJs
+this is the output of my ToDoList which i created in ReactJs

 ![Image of Todolist](https://github.com/Nishitsuthar/ToDoLis/blob/mymain/demo1.png)